Augustine Washington: Death and legacy

-After Augustine Washington died in 1743 at the age of 48, his 11-year old son George inherited the former Strother property and its slaves.
-Because he had not reached legal age, his mother Mary managed this property for him until he came of age.
-She lived on the property until 1772 when she was 64, when George moved her to a house in Fredericksburg.
+Washington died on April 12, 1743.
+After he died, his 11-year-old son George inherited the former Strother property and its slaves.
+Because George had not reached legal age, his widowed mother Mary Ball Washington managed this property for him until he came of age.
+She lived on the property until 1772 when she was 64 when George moved her to a house in Fredericksburg.

-Lawrence Washington inherited the Little Hunting Creek property and renamed it "Mount Vernon," to honor Admiral Edward Vernon, with whom he had served in the Royal Navy in 1741 during the Battle of Cartagena de Indias during the War of Jenkins' Ear.
+Lawrence Washington inherited the Little Hunting Creek property and renamed it "Mount Vernon" to honor Admiral Edward Vernon, with whom he had served in the Royal Navy in 1741 during the Battle of Cartagena de Indias during the War of Jenkins' Ear.

-According to Augustine Sr's will, if his son Lawrence died without children, the Little Hunting Creek property would go to Augustine Jr. and Augustine Jr, in turn, would have to give up the Popes Creek property to his brother George.
-If Augustine Jr. did not want the Little Hunting Creek property, it would then be inherited by George.
-Upon Lawrence's death Augustine Jr. chose Popes Creek and its slaves rather than the former Little Hunting Creek property.
-Lawrence's only surviving child Sarah only lived until 1754; therefore, George Washington ultimately inherited the Little Hunting Creek property which by that time was known as Mount Vernon.
-At his death, Augustine Washington Sr. held a total of 64 slaves who were assigned among the various plantations.
+According to Augustine Sr's will, if his son Lawrence died without children, the Little Hunting Creek property would go to Augustine Jr., and Augustine Jr, in turn, would have to give up the Popes Creek property to his brother George.
+If Augustine Jr. did not want the Little Hunting Creek property, George would then inherit it.
+Upon Lawrence's death, Augustine Jr. chose Popes Creek and its slaves over the former Little Hunting Creek property.
+Lawrence's only surviving child, Sarah, lived until 1754; therefore, George Washington ultimately inherited the Little Hunting Creek property, which was known as Mount Vernon by that time.
+At his death, Augustine Washington Sr. enslaved a total of 64 people who were assigned among the various plantations.

-Lawrence Washington's widow Ann had a life interest in the Little Hunting Creek plantation.
-Because she remarried and was not living at Mount Vernon, she leased the property to George beginning in 1754.
+Lawrence Washington's widow, Ann, had a life interest in the Little Hunting Creek plantation.
+Because she remarried and was not living at Mount Vernon, she leased the property to George in 1754.
 Upon her death in 1761, George Washington inherited the plantation outright.